ciesiolka/abc2svg-chisel/README.md

 - `snd-1.js`
   This script may be used with `abcweb{,1}-1.js` to play the rendered ABC music.

-- `follow-1.js`
-  This script may be used after `snd-1.js` to highlight the notes while playing.
-  With `abcweb{,1,2}-1.js`, this script also permits to start playing anywhere in the music.

 - `abcdoc-1.js`
   This script is mainly used for ABC documentation.